-Comirnaty has only been provisionally approved for use in people aged 16 years or older, and cannot be given to younger people.
-Clinical trials are currently testing Comirnaty in older children, but we do not yet have the results of this trial.
+COVID-19 Vaccine AstraZeneca has only been provisionally approved for use in people aged 18 years or older, and cannot be given to younger people.
+Clinical trials are currently testing COVID-19 Vaccine AstraZeneca in older children, but we do not yet have the results.
 The risk of COVID-19, especially severe disease, in children is lower than in older adolescents and adults.

-Ensuring the safety of Comirnaty
+Ensuring the safety of COVID-19 Vaccine AstraZeneca

-Increased funding for vaccine research, and access to very large numbers of volunteers for research studies have meant Comirnaty and other COVID-19 vaccines have been developed quickly.
-A large clinical trial involving around 44,000 people confirmed Comirnaty to be safe and effective.
+Increased funding for vaccine research, and access to a very large numbers of volunteers for research studies, has meant the COVID-19 Vaccine AstraZeneca and other COVID-19 vaccines have been developed quickly.
+Large clinical trials involving around 17,000 people confirmed COVID-19 Vaccine AstraZeneca to be safe and effective.